SimonHaas/tailscale-onion-proxy/README.md

 This should be totally transparent to the .onion site.

 You can test it by accessing my blog http://simonja4fdp3lxdjeis5qjuugqe3wtbstlr2w7gmzsrnhhkpctmbgead.carrot/blog

+Your browser might warn you that the connection is insecure because it is using http but do not worry, tor does not use https but everything is still encrypted and secure https://en.wikipedia.org/wiki/Onion_routing!

 ## Explanation